-With version X7.2 and later it is possible to share your desktop library with others with whom you are collaborating.
-This could be very useful for work teams within Monash who are collaborating on specific projects.
+From version X7.2 on, it is possible to share your desktop library with others with whom you are collaborating.
+This could be very useful for work teams within Monash who are working on specific projects.

 To share a library you, and all colleagues you share a library with will need:

-Your entire library, including file attachments can be shared with up to 14 colleagues (please see important note below).
+Your entire library, including file attachments can be shared (please see important note below).

 You can only share one library with others, however multiple libraries can be shared with you.